Nelson shows he is gearing up for a Scott race

 The National Republican Senatorial Committee deferred a request for comment to Scott's team.

-"Not shocking that Senator Nelson wants to exploit this tragedy and make it into a political stump speech," said Joanna Burgos, a spokeswoman for Scott.
+"Not shocking that Senator Nelson wants to exploit this tragedy and make it into a political stump speech," said Joanna Burgos, a Scott adviser.
 "I'll leave Senator Nelson to his politicking during this tragedy.
 Governor Scott has spent the week attending funerals, meeting with parents, students, law enforcement, etc to make sure this does not happen again.
 No room for politics today."

 The thrust of Nelson's argument was clear: Scott has not addressed gun violence adequately.